CESNET/ofm/comp/uvm/common/readme.rst

    * - class
      - description
    * - uvm_common::comparer_base_ordered#(type MODEL_ITEM, DUT_ITEM = MODEL_ITEM)
-     - DUT output has to produce transaction in same ordering as model
+     - The DUT output has to produce transactions in the same order as the model
    * - uvm_common::comparer_base_disordered#(type MODEL_ITEM, DUT_ITEM = MODEL_ITEM)
-     - DUT output dosn't have to produce transaction in same ordering as model
+     - The DUT output doesn't have to produce transactions in the same order as the model
    * - uvm_common::comparer_base_tagged#(type MODEL_ITEM, DUT_ITEM = MODEL_ITEM)
-     - Dut output has to produce transaction in same order as model only if model transaction have same tag.
+     - The Dut output has to produce transactions in the same order as the model only for each tag.
+In other words, if the transactions were split per tag into separate streams (one stream for each tag), they must be in order within each stream.

-If type of model and dut transactions are same then can be used predefined comparer component.
+If the type of the model and DUT transactions are the same, then a predefined comparer component can be used.
-This component have only one parameter which is transactions type.
+This component has only one parameter - the transaction type.

 .. list-table:: comparer classes
    :widths: 200